mediachain/mediachain-indexer/README.md

 For model components listed above, you may pass just the class name, and the packages `mediachain.indexer.mc_models`, `mediachain.indexer.mc_rerank`, and `mediachain.indexer.mc_neighbors` will be searched.

-External plugin may also be passed, by specifying the full import path for the class in the `"name"` field.
+External plugins may also be passed, by specifying the full import path for the class in the `"name"` field.

 Note that some plugins may require separate pre-training on external data sources before they can be used by the Indexer.